cavemandevs/caveman-linux/README.md

 - Better version of GNOME shell!
 - Insanely fast package management (not really, were using pacman lmao)
 - Installs yay for you (yay!)
-- Insanely easy to use for those Windows users who want to transition to a Linux distro but is clueless.
+- Insanely easy to use for those Windows users who want to transition to a Linux distro but are clueless.
 - Caveman is also good for intermediate users who want the features Caveman provides.
 - New package management system (maybe?)
 - One billion extensions (truly a stable os) - (we want the best for you) - very stable